Deep Diver (horse)

-Deep Diver (foaled 1969) was an Irish-bred, British-trained Thoroughbred racehorse and sire.
+Deep Diver (4 May 1969 – 13 June 1986) was an Irish-bred, British-trained Thoroughbred racehorse and sire.
 As a two-year-old in 1971 he won seven of his eleven races including the Brocklesby Stakes, July Stakes, Prix d'Arenberg, Cornwallis Stakes and Prix du Petit Couvert.
 In the following year he took time to reproduce his best form but emerged as the best sprinter in Europe with decisive wins in the Nunthorpe Stakes and Prix de l'Abbaye.
 Timeform rated Deep Diver the best racehorse of his generation in Europe at both two and three years of age.
 He has been retrospectively rated as one of the best British-trained sprinters of the 20th century.
 Deep Diver stood as a breeding stallion in Ireland, Australia and Japan but had little success as a sire of winners.

 Background

 Deep Diver was a strongly-built chestnut horse with a narrow white stripe bred at the Victor Stud in County Tipperary by George Harris.
 His sire, Gulf Pearl, won the Imperial Stakes in 1964 and the Chester Vase in 1965: he also sired the Coronation Cup winner Sea Chimes.
 Deep Diver's dam Miss Stephen never raced, but was a successful broodmare who also produced the Irish 2,000 Guineas winner King's Company.

 As a yearling, Deep Diver was sent to the sales in where he was bought for 8,400 guineas by Lord Harrington acting on behalf of the businessman and philanthropist David Robinson.
 The colt was sent to Robinson's Clarehaven Stables where he was trained by Paul Davey (1926–2007).